 While using emojis in a social setting may be acceptable, it is less acceptable in a professional context.
 A smile in a face-to-face setting can portray warmth and kindness but this is not the case when inserting a smile into digital text.
 In a recent study published in the Social Psychological and Personality Science journal, researchers found that the use of smiley faces in a professional environment portrayed incompetence and undermined information sharing.

 Despite professional conversations moving to social networks, the rules of professional context still apply.
 You need to conduct yourself professionally at all times.
-Of course, personality can be displayed in writing, just avoid using emojis to do so.
+Avoid relying on emojis to convey your personality in your writing.

 Meeting in person and face-to-face is still the best way to portray your persona and the passion you hold for your product.
 Organize a networking event and invite other businesses within your industry.
 Converse on a one-on-one basis and let other businesses see for themselves the passion you hold for your product.
 It’s a great way to push buyers through the sales funnel.

-Take the opportunity to be involved in the public events that your company may be hosting.
+Be involved in any public events hosted by your company.
 You won’t be the only company hosting networking events.
 Attend the networking events hosted by other businesses in your industry.
 Get your face out there.
 Being able to apply a face to a name further personalizes you with buyers, and along with personalization comes greater trust and an opportunity to build a relationship.

 These industry events can also strengthen your digital selling strategy.
 Approach these events as both learning and networking opportunities.
 Engage with other thought leaders at any opportunity you can, be it to drive a sale or simply communicate.
 Creating awareness of your brand within your industry only furthers your business’ prospects and drive sales.